All Your Formula Feeding Questions Answered

-The simple answer to my question is yes – formula fed babies can still be just as healthy as breastfed babies.
+In all the research I did, the simple answer to my main questions was yes – formula fed babies are still just as healthy as breastfed babies.
 Yes, breastfeeding has antibodies that formula doesn’t have.
 Therefore, it is stressed that breastfeeding can help improve your babies immune system.

 I did a ton of research when trying to make this decision and in this post, I share with you:

 - my experience with formula feeding my second daughter